grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 __cekickafa__ : Sorry, critical must have is in order or it is randomly ?

-__yeastplume__ : well, PIBD is pretty huge and important and that was done. safe cancel is part of the ongoing experimental contracts work
+__yeastplume__ : well, PIBD is pretty huge and important and that was done. safe cancel is part of the ongoing experimental contracts work.

 __anynomous__ : Those are the most important ones for me, only pity multisig is not yet in the cards, but in time.
 One more question, is safe-cancel now implemented, or will it be in the new GUI wallet?

 __yeastplume__ : there's a lot going on at the moment that isn't reflected in the list either.
-I think it would be best to have this posted somewhere for comments so we can take time to look at it and update it's part of the contracts work, experimental and not 'done'.
-All of the experimental work is going into the gui wallet
+I think it would be best to have this posted somewhere for comments so we can take time to look at it and update. it's part of the contracts work, experimental and not 'done'.
+All of the experimental work is going into the gui wallet.

 👍 anonymous

 __cekickafa__ : i mean safe cancel should be iplemented before multisig or vice versa ?

 __anynomous__ : Sure, we will add it somewhere on github for everyone to update.
-I will add the version with my updates here, anyone can edit to make more changes/updates
+I will add the version with my updates here, anyone can edit to make more changes/updates.

 👍 cekickafa